hexa-org/policy/specs/IDQL-core-specification.md

 * `adminType` is assigned `admin-contractor` if the User's `employeeType` attribute is equal to `contract`.

 ### 4.7 Condition
 Conditions are used to qualify whether a subject, action, or object is to be applied.
-A common usage is to identify a role or scope a subject must possess.
-Multiple conditions MAY be expressed by using an `or` or `and` clause.

 ```yaml
 idql-policies: